 £230 (incl.
-VAT) - price for UK customers. £191.67 (ex.
-VAT) - price for non-UK customers.
-If the price displayed on your product page is £230, it will automatically update to £191.67 at checkout when you put in your shipping country.
-Local taxes and duties may apply - more information here.
+VAT) -price for UK customers. £191.67 (ex.
+VAT) -price for non-UK customers.
+Price of £191.67 will automatically apply at checkout when you put in shipping country.
+Local taxes and duties may apply.

 Hand wash or dry clean.
 More garment care instructionshere